 We get it, you’re a guy and you don’t know just how to look half decent for your Instagram photos.
 You don’t know how to pose or get rid of that awkward smile – just about anything when it comes to clicking presentable pictures of yourself.

-Fret not, for we have compiled a list of essential Instagram photography tips that’ll come in handy for your next bomb Instagram post.
+Fret not, for we have compiled a list of essential Instagram photography tips that’ll come in handy for your next bomb Instagram post (or maybe your dating profile).

 Good lighting is the most important thing for any photo.
 Without good lighting, your shots will be blurry, details will be lost, and you’ll look like crap in general.
 You may have noticed that many posts by popular influencers are shot outside: nothing beats natural light (full daylight is ~1000 times brighter than a typical lamp).